yezyilomo/django-restql/README.md

       ...
     ]
 ```
-This is equivalent to `GET /location/?query={country, city, state}`
+This is equivalent to `query={country, city, state}`

-You can use exclude operator on nested fields too, for example

-Get price and location fields but under location get all fields except `id`
+You can use exclude operator on nested fields too, for example if you want to get `price` and `location` fields but under `location` you want all fields except `id` here is how you can do it.

 `GET /property/?query={price, location{-id}}`

 ```js